jordwest/prism/docs/JOURNAL.md

  - Delete rooms when no activity after some time

 Taking the rest of the day off.
 Tomorrow: add a basic server host/join UI, set up relay to delete old rooms.

+Ended up working on the main menu, but really actually bed time now.
+I've got a host button working, next need to get display name entry working, then showing the URL in host mode and allowing URL entry after clicking the join button.

+# Monday 25 Aug 2025

+First up, displaying URL when hosting.
+Done, also got joining with text input working.

+Next up is allowing user to change their display name, and then serializing that over the network.

+Ok done!
+Pretty much is all working as expected after fixing a bunch of things.
+I think the last few things to polish before getting other players on board are:
+ - Disable the djikstra map overlay button
+ - Show feedback when clicking to pick up item (movement track and rect or something)
+ - Add some kind of goal state
+ - Throwing potions
+ - Handle timeouts and disconnects (at least remove player from game or show a message)